 The theme of the conference this year is Human-Nature.
 Our theme highlights both the need for socio-technical systems which bring out our better human nature, and the need to better engage people with the natural environment in which we live in order that we understand, appreciate and learn to live in harmony with nature and the wonders it holds.

 OzCHI is the annual non-profit conference for the Computer-Human Interaction Special Interest Group (CHISIG) of the Human Factors and Ergonomic Society of Australia.
-OzCHI paper tracks (long, short, WIPs, demos) are double blind peer–reviewed and published in the ACM digital library.
+OzCHI paper tracks (long, short, WIPs, demos) are double blind peer–reviewed.

 OzCHI is at its 29th edition!
 See below the archived websites of many previous conferences